 Learners read about the steps involved in the typical police officer hiring process.
 Each step is described.
 Learners then test their knowledge of the process in two drag-and-drop exercises.

-In this animated object, learners examine how a multiplexer and a demultiplexer work together when their data select lines are connected to the same binary counter.
+In this animated activity, the learner examines how a 74150 IC multiplexer and a 74154 IC demultiplexer work together when their data select lines are connected to the same input devices.

 In this screencast, you'll observe two vehicles moving across the screen at different rates then describe the motion.
 Additionally, you'll select the corresponding graphs of distance vs. time, velocity vs. time, and acceleration vs. time for each vehicle.